caryoscelus/heavy-bright-sun-wip/chapters/009-chapter-ninth.md

 — Yeah.
 Honestly, i have no idea why am i even telling you this.
 It would probably have been better preserved as inner joke.

-Our conversation died at that and next five or so minutes we drove in silence.
+Our conversation died at that and next five or so minutes we drove on in silence.

     ***